Anna Selezneva

+Anna Selezneva (Анна Селезнёва; born 29 July 1990) is a Russian fashion model who started her career in 2007.
+Selezneva became known for her high cheekbones and was discovered in 2007 at a McDonald's in Moscow.
+Selezneva has appeared in campaigns for Blumarine, Ralph Lauren, Versace.

 Early life

-Anna was born in Moscow to a Russian father and a Russian mother with distant Armenian roots.
+Anna was born in Moscow to a Russian father and a Russian-born Armenian mother.
 She was discovered in 2007 at a McDonald's.
 Later that year, she began her international modeling career after signing with a top agency in Paris.

 Career

 Selezneva debuted on the runways of Dries van Noten, Céline, and Akris.
 Then she walked for all major brands and designers, including Alexander Wang, Balmain, Chanel, Christian Dior, Diane von Furstenberg, Dolce & Gabbana, Elie Saab, Emanuel Ungaro, Fendi, Giambattista Valli, Gianfranco Ferre, Giorgio Armani, Gucci, Hermès, Jean Paul Gaultier, Lanvin, Louis Vuitton, Marc Jacobs, Oscar de la Renta, Ralph Lauren, Roberto Cavalli, Valentino, Versace, Yves Saint Laurent and many others during the Spring Paris Fashion Week.